NadaEmad222/Safe-Intelligent-transportation/ReadMe.md

 7) Open a Pull Request: Propose your changes to the original project.
 8) Discuss and Review: we will review it, and may discuss the changes.

-If accepted, the Pull Request will Get Merged and your changes will be merged into the project.
+If accepted, the Pull Request will Get Merged and your changes will be merged into the project.😊